← Budget Burndown

 You'll use Plaid (owned by Visa) to link your cards.
 Credentials are end-to-end encrypted and completely inaccessible to the app.

-If you're in a region in which linking cards with Plaid isn't supported, you'll be able to add transactions manually.
+If you're in a region in which linking cards with Plaid isn't supported, you'll be able to add or import transactions.

 Next, you'll be asked to set a monthly budget.
 We suggest initially setting this to how much you usually spend on your linked card every month (if it's a credit card, this would be your average statement balance).

-You can always change this from the Settings menu if you want to challenge yourself even further.
+You can always change this from the Settings menu.

 That's it!
 No sign up needed.